-As a perinatal professional, Laurel has focused her twenty five year career on offering the latest evidence based information to help update professionals on practices, policies and the hot topics in lactation.
-She travels across the US and Internationally speaking at conferences and offering the 20 Hour Lactation Educator Course to nurses, doctors, midwives, public health, WIC, and community support professionals.
+As a perinatal professional, Laurel has focused her twenty-six year career on offering the latest evidence-based information to help update professionals on practices, policies and the hot topics in lactation.
+She spends the majority of her time as an International Keynote Speaker at conferences and offering perinatal workshops to nurses, doctors, midwives, public health, WIC, and community support professionals.
 She customizes curriculum to meet the needs of the professionals she is educating.
 She has a unique interest in epigenetics and the microbiome, marijuana and breastfeeding, the influence of the prenatal period and attachment on long-term development, breastmilk and brain development, milk expression research, community counseling skills, and the long term impact of skin to skin care and biological nurturing.
-Laurel believes in interesting, interactive, thought provoking and visually stimulating presentations.
+Laurel believes in interesting, interactive, thought-provoking and visually stimulating presentations.
 She believes that every educational experience is an opportunity to spark lactation passion and help unite science and the heart.
 Laurel is a seasoned presenter and comfortable leading small interactive workshop as well as presenting to large audiences.
-Her facililation skills focus on community and deep understanding.
+Her facilitation skills focus on community and deep understanding.

-Laurel Wilson, IBCLC, CLE, CCCE, CLD is an author, international speaker and pregnancy and lactation expert.
+Laurel Wilson, IBCLC, RLC, BSc, CLE, CCCE, CLD is an author, international keynote, speaker, and pregnancy and lactation specialist.
 She served as the Executive Director of Lactation Programs for CAPPA, the Childbirth and Postpartum Professional Association for 16 years and now is on the Senior Advisor Board.
 She is on the Board of Directors for the United States Breastfeeding Committee and also on the Advisory Board for InJoy Birth and Parenting.
 She owns MotherJourney, focusing on training perinatal professionals on integrative and holistic information regarding pregnancy, childbirth, and breastfeeding.
-She has her degree in Maternal Child Health: Lactation Consulting and is an internationally board certified lactation consultant.
+She has her degree in Maternal Child Health: Lactation Consulting and is an international board certified lactation consultant.
 Wilson is the co-author of two books, The Attachment Pregnancy and The Greatest Pregnancy Ever and contributing author to Round the Circle: Doulas Talk About Themselves.
 She loves to blend today’s recent scientific findings with the mind/body/spirit wisdom.
-Laurel has been joyfully married to her husband for more than two decades and has two wonderful grown sons, whose difficult births led her on a path towards helping emerging families create positive experiences.
-Laurel spends her free time reading piles of research, running in the mountains with her dogs, and kayaking.
-She believes that the journey into motherhood is a life-changing rite of passage that should be deeply honored and celebrated.
+Laurel has been joyfully married to her husband for almost three decades and has two wonderful grown sons, whose difficult births led her on a path towards helping emerging families create positive experiences.
+Laurel spends her free time reading piles of research, hiking in the mountains with her dogs, kayaking, and cooking.
+She believes that the journey into parenthood is a life-changing rite of passage that should be deeply honored and celebrated.

-Laurel Wilson, BS, IBCLC, CCCE, CLE, CLD, CPPFE, CPPI owns MotherJourney in Morrison, Colorado.
+Laurel Wilson, IBCLC, RLC, BSc, CCCE, CLE, CLD, CPPFE, CPPI owns MotherJourney in Morrison, Colorado and is an international keynote speaker traveling the world to spread the word about the importance of human milk feeding.
 She has her degree in Maternal and Child Health – Lactation Consulting.
-With twenty five years of experience working with women in the childbearing year and perinatal professionals, Laurel takes a creative approach to working with the pregnant family.
-She is co-author of best-selling books, The Greatest Pregnancy Ever: The Keys to the MotherBaby Bond and The Attachment Pregnancy: The Ultimate Guide to Bonding with Your Baby.
+Laurel brings twenty-six years of experience working with women in the childbearing year and perinatal professionals.
+She is the co-author of best-selling books, The Greatest Pregnancy Ever: The Keys to the MotherBaby Bond and The Attachment Pregnancy: The Ultimate Guide to Bonding with Your Baby.
 She currently spends a great deal of her time working with hospitals seeking BabyFriendly Status as a consultant and educator.
 Laurel has received her training with Union Institute and University, Healthy Children, DONA, ALACE, CAPPA, Birthworks, Whole Birth Yoga and Prenatal Parenting.
-She has also passed the International Board of Lactation Consultant Examiners.
-She strives to provide the latest techniques, research and programs to her clients by attending yearly conferences and workshops in the birth and lactation field.
 Laurel is a board certified as a lactation consultant, childbirth educator, labor doula, lactation educator, Prenatal ParentingTM Instructor, and Pre and Postpartum fitness educator.
-She served as the CAPPA Executive Director of Lactation Programs for 16 years and now is on the Senior Advisor team.
-She continues to train Lactation Educators for CAPPA certification.
-She is on the Board of Directors for the United States Breastfeeding Committee and also on the Advisory Board for InJoy Birth and Parenting.
-Laurel has been joyfully married to her husband for more than 25 years and has two beautiful sons, whose difficult births led her on a path towards helping emerging families create positive experiences.
-She believes that the journey towards and into motherhood is a life changing rite of passage that should be deeply honored and celebrated.
+She served as the CAPPA Executive Director of Lactation Programs for 16 years and now is on the Senior Advisory team.
+She is on the Board of Directors for the United States Breastfeeding Committee and also on the Advisory Board for InJoy Health.
+Laurel has been joyfully married to her husband for nearly three decades and has two beautiful sons, whose difficult births led her on a path towards helping emerging families create positive experiences.
+She believes that the journey towards and into parenthood is a life changing rite of passage that should be deeply honored and celebrated.

 With cesarean rate of 32.2% in the United States, the need for specific breastfeeding support that meets the unique needs of these mothers is imperative.
 Mothers who have has cesarean section are at risk of edemitized breasts, sedated or sleepy babies, delay in lactogenesis, increased pain, and difficulty moving in early postpartum.
 This presentation looks at the new concept of family centered cesarean and how this approach changes breastfeeding outcomes and family attitudes about their birth.
 Additionally, techniques and information for better success post cesarean will be reviewed.